Web-Dev-Collaborative/100-days-of-code/README.md

 **Today's Progress**: I decided to create a little CodePen of the Union Jack flag and start learning anime.js

 **Thoughts:** The Union Jack flag was interesting because it allowed me to think of how the flag should be structured.
-I ultimtaely ended up using simple blocks for the red England flag, then furthering my understanding of `linear-gradient` with the Scottish and Northern Ireland flag.
-I also began learning anime.js for web animation which I hope to be continuing for 4-5 days.
+I ultimtaely ended up using simple blocks for the red St George's flag, then furthering my understanding of `linear-gradient` with the St Andrew's flag and St Patrick's flag.
+I also began learning [anime.js](https://animejs.com) for web animation which I hope to be continuing for 4-5 days.

 **Tweet:** https://twitter.com/jackdomleo7/status/1265956691033587713